 Once companies make this a priority, it's amazing what comes to light-;or, in one case, goes to dark: When Walmart instituted an employee suggestion a few years ago to remove the light bulbs from its vending machines (which remained lit 24/7 and required periodic maintenance and replacement), the company saved more than $1 million a year.

-If you would like to put the power of corporate social responsibility to work for you in 2014 and beyond, then consider the following strategies:
+If you would like to put the power of corporate social responsibility to work for you, then consider the following strategies:

 1. Develop a vision

 Socially responsible behavior in business starts with an awareness of who you are and what you believe as an organization.
 Ask yourself questions about your core beliefs, your business strategies, and your model of success.
 Once you can answer these questions you can begin searching for programs and initiatives that fit well with your organization's mission statement.
 Remember: whatever CSR initiatives you adopt have to match up with your company's culture and core values.
 If they don't, there will be a disconnect, and your customers and employees will notice.